oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

       1. QRIS: QRIS
       1. CARDS: CARDS
    1. Insert the chosen SOF into the “list\_enable\_sof” parameter.
 Note: Ensure that you only input one SOF since you use the Without UI scheme, otherwise you will get an error message
    1. If you want to use e-wallet Direct Payment, fill “use\_linked\_account” with “TRUE”, otherwise fill the parameter with “FALSE”.
 Only available for ShopeePay.
 You must do Account Linking prior to creating direct payment transactions.
-Refer to this section to understand about Account Linking.
+Refer to this section to understand about [Account Linking](https://docs.oyindonesia.com/#api-account-linking-accepting-payments).
    1. If you want to send the money once you receive payments, fill in the destination bank account number and the amount of each recipient under the “payment\_routing” object.
 1. OY! will return the information to complete the payment based on the requested payment method
-   1. Bank Transfer - Virtual Account : destination bank, VA number, and amount of transaction
+   1. Bank Transfer - Virtual Account: destination bank, VA number, and amount of transaction
    1. Bank Transfer - Unique Code: destination bank, bank account number, bank account name, billed amount (original amount), unique amount, and total amount (final amount)
    1. QRIS: URL to access the QR code
    1. E-wallets: link to redirect your customer to the respective e-wallet selected